 Elderberry is a dark purple berry native to Europe.
 Many people believe that elderberry extract can help you recover more quickly from infections like flu and the common cold.
 Some research does support this use of elderberry.

-The most common form of elderberry, black elder, has been foundto have antiviral and antimicrobial properties.
+The most common form of elderberry, black elder, to have antiviral and antimicrobial properties.
 Several studies have shown that elderberry is effective in reducing the duration of the flu, but there aren’t specific studies into the use of elderberry tea to treat colds.

 Echinacea is a popular herb that comes from a plant called the purple coneflower.
 There’s a lot of conflicting research about the effect of echinacea tea on colds.
 Some studies suggest that echinacea stimulates immune activity to shorten bacterial infections and viruses.
 Like green tea, echinacea is high in antioxidants.

-A small study from 2000 indicated that drinking echinacea tea could reduce the duration of upper respiratory conditions as well as the flu.
-But at least one review points out that the health benefits of echinacea have yet to be proven.
+A from 2000 indicated that drinking echinacea tea could reduce the duration of upper respiratory conditions as well as the flu.
+Butreview points out that the health benefits of echinacea have yet to be proven.

 As far as green tea and colds, more research is needed.
 While green tea might give you an energy boost while your body is fighting a cold, we don’t know enough to say whether or not it will shorten your cold’s duration.

 Herbal teas can be made out of dried fruits, spices, or herbs.
 Herbal teas are naturally decaffeinated, so they won’t dehydrate you.
 They often carry a sweet flavor and soothing scent.
 They taste especially good with a natural sweetener, like honey.
 Chamomile tea and peppermint tea have long been a favorite of people recovering from the common cold.
 Keep in mind that chamomile tea is not recommended if you’re pregnant.